 On Thursday April 27 the photographs were again aired during the E.TV 22:00 news broadcast.
-On this occasion all three of the photographs were shown beyond the context of the publication they appeared in.
+On this occasion, all three of the photographs were shown beyond the context of the publication they appeared in.

 I, the plaintiff, submit that the copyright on these photographs belonged to me.
-The defendant, despite the photographs being credited in the publication they appeared in and one of their staff members having being told by the news editor at the Cape Argus that the photographs did not belong to them, and acknowledgement having being made by the defendant that they were aware of this fact, made use of the photographs beyond what the defendant claims is "fair use principle".
+The defendant, despite the photographs being credited in the publication they appeared in and one of their staff members having being told by the news editor at the Cape Argus that the photographs did not belong to them, and acknowledgement having been made by the defendant that they were aware of this fact, made use of the photographs beyond what the defendant claims is "fair use principle".

-The plaintiff subsequently tendered for the money's due for the use of the photographs at a rate of R1 500 per photograph per broadcast and requested that E.TV News footage of the photographs be removed from the E.TV News archives in order that further copyright infringement does not occur.
+The plaintiff subsequently tendered for the monies due for the use of the photographs at a rate of R1 500 per photograph per broadcast and requested that E.TV News footage of the photographs be removed from the E.TV News archives in order that further copyright infringement does not occur.

 The total amount comes to R9000 but I abandon R2000 of this amount to bring it into the jurisdiction of this court.